How I Struggled With Usergrid, Cassandra, and Elasticsearch

-You’d better RTFM and consider my story as a set of comments on my adventures with that manual in June of 2017.
+You’d better RTFM and consider my story not as a tutorial, but as a set of comments on my adventures with that manual in June of 2017.

-The Usergrid Stack is a Java EE web application that runs on Tomcat, uses the Cassandra database for storage and the ElasticSearch search-engine for queries.
+The Usergrid Stack is a Java EE web application that runs on Tomcat and uses the Cassandra database for storage and the ElasticSearch search engine for queries.

-Before installing the Usegrid Stack into Tomcat, you’ll start by setting up the database and search engine nodes.
+Before running the Usergrid on Tomcat, you’ll start by setting up the database and search engine nodes.

-The setup is simple and described in Cassandra official docs or in digital ocean tutorials(they seem more hipster-friendly)
+The setup is simple.
+It's described in Cassandra's official docs or in digital ocean tutorials.
+They even look code-hipster-friendly!

 And again, I used Digital Ocean tutorials

-And immediately I faced a problem with usergrid config.
-It seemed not to pick up config file usergrid-deployment.propertiesduring deployment to tomcat.
-No matter if I put them where docs said or followed various advices from internet.
-It was not connecting neither to elasticsearch nor to cassandra.
+No matter if I put them where docs said or followed various advice from the internet.
+It was not connecting either to Elasticsearch or to Cassandra.

-There were several issues in the internet concerning this problem and a couple of possible solutions:
+There were several posts on the internet concerning this problem and a couple of possible solutions:

-- Build from sources yourself and usergrid may begin to pickup configs.
+- Build from sources yourself and Usergrid may begin to pick up configs correctly

-- Build from sources yourself and replace default config file.
+- Build from sources yourself and replace the default config file.

-God bless java developers, building from sources wasn’t painful.
-Except 4 lines that were not mentioned in building docs:
+God bless java developers, building from sources wasn’t painful!
+Except for 4 lines that were not mentioned in building docs:

 cd ~\usergrid\sdks\javamvn installcd ..\..\stackmvn install -DskipTests=true

-Well.
-More detailed look at logs showed that it Did pick up configs if they were in …./tomcat/lib/ even before my rebuilds. =(
+A more detailed look at logs showed that it actually did pick up configs if they were in …./tomcat/lib/ even before my rebuilds.

-My Cassandra node and usergrid backend were on different instances and after more logs smoking it turned out that the problem was in Cassandra configs and it’s bind address.
+In my case, the Cassandra node and Usergrid app were running on different instances, and after more logs smoking it turned out that the problem was in Cassandra configs and its bind address.

-Not yet.
-Again usergrid couldn’t start under Tomcat.
-And I decided to wipe Tomcat8 and try Tomcat7.
-And It worked (!)
+However, Usergrid couldn’t start under Tomcat and I decided to try wiping Tomcat8 and try Tomcat7.

-The next problem was in Elastic Search.
-Logs showed an exception on connection attempt.
-I reinstalled the same version of ES that was in usergrid docs : 1.7.2 instead of the newest 5.4.x о_О
+The next problem was in Elasticsearch.
+Logs showed an exception on connection attempts.
+I reinstalled the same version of ES that was in Usergrid docs : 1.7.2 instead of the newest 5.4.x.

 And it finally worked!